 Flavor and Texture

-The edible meat sold as seafood is the thick, medallion-shaped adductor muscle found inside the scallop shell.
+The edible meat sold as seafood is the thick, medallion-shaped adductor muscle inside the scallop shell.
 Scallop meat has a fresh, sweet smell and varies in color—from ivory and cream to slightly orange or gray.
 When prepared correctly, whether pan-seared, baked, or grilled, they have a slightly sweet taste with a tender, buttery texture.

 Fresh is Best